openstack-archive/ansible-role-tripleo-modify-image/README.rst

 The following playbook will produce a modified image with the tag `:latest-updated` which will do a yum update using the host's /etc/yum.repos.d.
-The yum update will only occur if there are differences between host and image package versions.
+Only file repositories will be used (with baseurl=file://...).
 In this playbook the tasks\_from is set as a variable instead of an `import_role` parameter.

 .. code-block::